markshames27/vibe-mockup/mockup-generation.md

 save session
 ```

-I will save all your mockups and the complete project to the repository.
+I will save all your mockups, the complete prototype (including all HTML files), and screenshots to the repository.

 ## Next Steps

+You now have a complete visual specification and **working clickable prototype** ready for:
+- **User testing** - Get real feedback on the flow and interactions
+- **Stakeholder presentations** - Demo the working prototype
+- **Development handoff** - Developers can reference or convert the code
+- **Design iteration** - Easy to modify and improve based on feedback

-You now have a complete visual specification ready for development.
-Use "save session" to preserve your complete project on GitHub.
+Use **"save session"** to preserve your complete project (including the clickable prototype) on GitHub.

+## Why This Approach Works

+**For You**: Get a working prototype you can click through and test immediately

+**For Stakeholders**: See and interact with the actual product flow

+**For Developers**: Clear reference with production-ready code patterns

+**For LLMs**: Optimal stack for accurate, error-free code generation

+**Result**: Professional, interactive prototypes in minutes, not hours.